-California Road State Forest covers 1,410 acres located in the towns of Pitcairn and Fowler in southwestern St. Lawrence County.
+California Road State Forest covers 1,410 acres.
 The topography is very hilly with thin soils and rocky exposed ridge tops predominating.
 Better quality upland sites support a mixture of northern hardwood, hemlock, and white pine forests.
 Lower quality upland sites are dominated by red oak, eastern hophornbeam, hickories, and other species adapted to droughty and nutrient poor soils.
 Pine and spruce plantations were established on what were formerly farm fields and pastures.
 Flatter ground supports open wetlands and shrub swamps, which gradually transition to swamp hardwoods in seasonal flooded areas.

-General information on primitive camping includes how-to and safety tips and links to rules & regulations.
+General information on primitive camping includes how-to and safety tips with links to rules & regulations.
 There are no designated camp sites on this property.
-Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
+At-large primitive camping is allowed.
+Campsites must be at least 150 feet away from the nearest road, trail, or body of water.
+Camping for more than three nights or in groups of ten or more requires a permit from a Forest Ranger.